Husum: History

 Husum was first mentioned as Husembro in 1252, when king Abel was murdered.

-Like most towns on the North Sea, Husum was always strongly influenced by storm tides.
+Like most towns on the North Sea, Husum was strongly influenced by storm tides.
 In 1362 a disastrous storm tide, the "Grote Mandrenke" flooded the town and carved out the inland harbour.
 Before this date Husum was not situated directly on the coast.
 The people of the city took advantage of this opportunity and built a marketplace, which led to a great economic upturn.

 Between 1372 and 1398 the population of Husum grew rapidly, and two villages, Oster-Husum (East-Husum) and Wester-Husum (West-Husum), were founded.

 The name Husum is first mentioned in 1409.
 It is shown on the Carta Marina in the Frisian form of Husem.

 Its first church was built in 1431.
 Wisby rights were granted it in 1582, and in 1603 it received municipal privileges from Alexander, Duke of Schleswig-Holstein-Sonderburg.
 It suffered greatly from inundations in 1634 and 1717.

 Geography

-Husum is located on the North Sea by the Bay of Husum; 82 km W of Kiel, 139 km NW of Hamburg and 43 km SW of Flensburg.
+Husum is located on the Wadden Sea, in the southeast of the North Sea, by the Bay of Husum; 82 km W of Kiel, 139 km NW of Hamburg and 43 km SW of Flensburg.